ajbevau/everycal/readme.txt

 == Frequently Asked Questions ==

+= How do I allow contributors/authors to add events to a (someone elses) calendar? ==

+Use a capability manager to assign user as a contributor role to the post and set the calendar contributor role to allow editing of published posts.

+In Role Scoper:
+1. Go to the calendar and assign the group or user to Contributors for this post
+2. Go to Role Scoper -> Options -> RS Role Definitions
+3. Assign Calendar Contributor the "Edit Published..." capability.

 = Why this plugin? =

 I wanted a WordPress calendar that did everything and I couldn't find one that did so I wrote my own.